JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

 zero clock-to-Q and setup by construction; a registered full design normally has all three components.

-The historical no-early-flatten flow remains the `current` **control recipe**.
-The opt-in synthesis-recipe matrix also has fixed internal variants for `synth -flatten`, flattening with `-noabc` before the single liberty ABC pass, and the former production `early_flatten_opt` sequence.
+The no-early-flatten flow remains available as the `current` **control recipe**.
+The opt-in synthesis-recipe matrix also has fixed internal variants for `synth -flatten`, flattening with `-noabc` before the single liberty ABC pass, and the `early_flatten_opt` sequence (production under `MODEL_VERSION` 3, before it was superseded — see History).
 Each variant has a distinct artifact and cache identity.
 There is no public arbitrary-flags interface.

 The closed recipe IDs are `current`, `synth_flatten`, `synth_flatten_noabc`, `early_flatten_opt`, and the production `early_flatten_noabc`, selected only